cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 In any case, you don't want to show that you are desperate for the job.
 Give time to yourself and demonstrate that you are a valuable candidate who has other options.

-Once you decided to accept the offer, you need to negotiate things like the salary and the notice date.
+Once you decide to accept the offer, you need to negotiate things like the salary and the notice date.
 Always negotiate the salary!
 Even if you are happy with the offer, you should negotiate it.
 After all, that's one of the main drivers of your decision to leave academia $$$.